ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

    - ETH: The asset is transferred by the depositor as part of the call
    - ERC-20: The asset is transferred by the bridge to itself using the allowance provided by the depositor
 1. The L1 bridge uses the cross domain message mechanism to call `finalizeDeposit` on the L2 bridge
-1. The L1 bridge  emits an event

 #### Layer 2

-1. The L2 bridge verifies the call to `finalizeDeposit` is legitimate:
+4. The L2 bridge verifies the call to `finalizeDeposit` is legitimate:
-   - Came from the cross message mechanism
+   - Came from the cross domain message contract
    - Was originally from the bridge on L1
 1. The L2 bridge checks if the ERC-20 token contract on L2 is the correct one:
    - The L2 contract reports that its L1 counterpart is the same as the one the tokens came from on L1
    - The L2 contract reports that it supports the correct interface ([using ERC-165](https://eips.ethereum.org/EIPS/eip-165)).
-1. If the L2 contract is correct, call it to mint the appropriate number of tokens to the appropriate address
+1. If the L2 contract is the correct one, call it to mint the appropriate number of tokens to the appropriate address.
+If not, start a withdrawal process to allow the user to claim the tokens on L1.
-1. The L2 contract emits an event

 ### Withdrawal flow {#withdrawal-flow}